30. Untitled - B.P.R.D. (2001)

 Like any good secret map, this one plays the “and now for something completely different” card and dumps you into a cybernetic pocket-plane ecosystem, a land styled like an organic hellscape but composed of pure tech and populated with armies of Doom’s tougher cyborg enemies.
 The scavenger hunt for hidden Commander Keen dolls is the icing on the cake.

 25. Phylex: Top Floor - Scuba Steve et al (2008)

 Action Doom 2 Map07

-(Content warning: Action Doom 2 emulates an 1980s mindset, which includes stereotyping/violence towards gay/disabled people.)
+(Content warning: Action Doom 2 emulates an 1980s action movie mindset, which includes stereotyping/violence towards gay/disabled people.)